Stephanie Natter, MA, ATR-BC, CGP, LCPAT

 - Hannah Senesh 1921-1944

-Dr. Missner focuses on creating a strong therapeutic alliance with her clients and uses a holistic approach to mental well-being.
+Dr. Missner focuses on creating a therapeutic alliance with her clients and uses a holistic approach to mental well-being.
 By establishing trust and integrating multiple interventions for mind and body, she enables clients to find fulfillment and peace.
 Dr. Missner integrates psychotherapeutic interventions with medical and pharmacological understanding for the personalized care of each client.
-She has worked at MedStar Georgetown University Hospital, Veterans Administration Hospital, Sheppard Pratt Outside Mental Health Clinic and Linkages to Learning in the areas of mood, anxiety, neurodevelopmental, neurodegenerative, psychotic, and substance use disorders, as well as trauma.
-She graduated with an LMSW from the Catholic University of America, she earned her PhD in Pharmacology and MD both from Georgetown University.
-She also has much experience working as a certified life care planner (CLCP) in a vast array of mental and physical conditions.
+Her areas of focus include disorders of: mood, anxiety, neurodevelopment,

-Dr. Missner partners with children, adolescents, adults, and families in the journey for change, utilizing an array of psychotherapy interventions such as cognitive behavior therapy, psychodynamic theory, mindfulness, motivational interviewing, play therapy, and family systems theory.
+Dr. Missner partners with children, adolescents, adults, and families in the journey for change, utilizing a range of psychotherapy interventions such as cognitive behavior therapy, psychodynamic theory, mindfulness, motivational interviewing, play therapy, and family systems theory.
 Clients participate actively in treatment by establishing their goals, capitalizing on their strengths, and reflecting on the techniques that they respond to.
-In this manner, children, adolescents and adults can achieve mastery and aspirations.
-Therapy is tailored to the needs of the individual in one-on-one sessions and/or group therapy.
+In this manner, children, adolescents, and adults

 Dr. Missner works with people from diverse cultures, having herself lived in The Netherlands and Israel.
 She is fluent in Hebrew and has an appreciation for assisting clients with acculturation, integration of minority cultures, and transgenerational trauma.
 Dr. Missner also champions a strong faith-based practice for those clients that seek to incorporate spiritual belief into their mental health.